zero-meta/EasyClangComplete/README.md

   [website](http://llvm.org/releases/download.html)

 ## Configure your includes ##

+### Are you using CMake? ###
+Then you're good to go!
+All the flags should be guessed automatically.
+The plugin will create a folder for your project in the temporary folder, will run `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS <your_project_location>` to generate the compilation database and will parse it to get correct flags for your project.
+The flags will be saved to `.clang_complete` file near a `CMakeLists.txt` that contains a `project <name>` line.

+**WARNING**: this is in Beta state.
+Refer to issue [#19][cmake-issue] for discussions on the topic.

+### Not using CMake? ###
-`Clang` will automatically search for headers in the folder that contains the file you are working on and its parent.
+You will need a little bit of manual setup for now. `Clang` will automatically search for headers in the folder that contains the file you are working on and its parent.
 If you have a more sophisticated project you will need to help `clang` just a little bit.
 There are three ways to do it.
-Pick any of the following:
+Pick any of the
+following:

 - Set `include_dirs` setting in `User Settings`:
   + see default [settings](EasyClangComplete.sublime-settings) to get started.